Triple Digit Losses for Lean Hogs

-Nearby lean hog futures finished the session with $0.40 to $1.12 losses led by the Feb contract.
+Nearby lean hog futures finished Tuesday with $0.40 to $1.12 losses, with bears most evident in the Feb contract.
 USDA’s National Average Base Hog price for Tuesday morning was $45.90 in the PM report.
 The CME Lean Hog Index increased 7 cents to $66.55 on 1/12.

 USDA’s National Pork Carcass Cutout Value was $87.79 on 1/16, up by 73 cents.
 Tuesday’s FI hog slaughter was estimated at 464k head for Tuesday, setting the week’s total at 842k head vs 910.7k head during the same week last year.